freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-20.md

 ## Description
 <section id='description'>

-After the unordered list, add a new image with an `src` of `https://bit.ly/fcc-lasagna` and an `alt` of "Lasagna".
+After the unordered list, add a new image with an `src` of `https://bit.ly/fcc-lasagna` and an `alt` of `A slice of lasagna on a plate.`

 </section>